Jmurch101/Homicide_Detective/README.md

 - hard: find 8 clues; +2 extra rooms (random)

 Rules:
-- One random killer room.
-Entering it is game over.
+- One (easy/medium) or two (hard) killer rooms.
+On hard you can survive one encounter.
 - Clues are hidden at random room-item pairs across the active rooms.

 Commands: